Haefliger cohomology of complete Riemannian foliations: Isomorphism between Haefliger cohomology and reduced Haefliger cohomology of Riemannian foliations

-In this section, we extend Theorem~\ref{thm:masap} from uniform parallelizable pseudogroups to uniform Riemannian pseudogroups, from which Theorem~\ref{thm:masa} follows.
-It will be done by a modification of a well known method based on equivariant cohomology (see~\cite{AlvarezLopez1989},~\cite[Section~2]{Masa1992} and~\cite[Theorem~3.7]{Dominguez1998}).
-First we will review the method.
-Let $K$ be a connected compact Lie group with Lie algebra $\k$.
-Recall that the Cartan complex of a $\k$-dga $(A^{\bt},d)$ is defined by
+Finally we will prove Theorem~\ref{thm:masap} in general, from which Theorem~\ref{thm:masa} follows.
+It will be done by a well known method based on a variant of the fact that the equivariant cohomology of a manifold with a free action of a connected Lie group is isomorphic to the cohomology of the quotient.
+See \cite[Theorem~3.7]{Dominguez1998} for similar arguments for Riemannian foliations.